Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

    ```bash
    cd Theme-Vault-Marp
    ```
-3. Install necessary dependencies (if any):
+3. Install required dependencies (if any):
    ```bash
    pip install -r requirements.txt
    ```

-## 🌿 Environment Setup
+## 🌿 Setting Up Your Environment

-To set up the environment for using Theme-Vault-Marp:
+To set up your environment for using Theme-Vault-Marp:

 1. Install [Marp CLI](https://github.com/marp-team/marp-cli):
    ```bash